RaphaelIT7/gmod-holytest/README.md

 ### Functions

 #### holytest.ServerExecute()
-Forces all queried commands to execute.
+Forces all queried commands to execute.<br>

 #### holytest.UnregisterConVar(ConVar cvar)
-Unregisters the given convar.
+Unregisters the given convar.<br>

 #### (int or table) holytest.GetEventListeners(string name)
-string name(optional) - The event to return the count of listeners for.
+string name(optional) - The event to return the count of listeners for.<br>
-If name is not a string, it will return a table containing all events and their listener count:
+If name is not a string, it will return a table containing all events and their listener count:<br>
 ```lua
 {
 	["player_spawn"] = 1